Global Site Navigation (use tab and down arrow)

 • Military

-Geology is the natural science that deals with Earth, the interior make-up, and surficial features, its formative and destructive processes, its age, history and development through time.
+Geology is the natural science that deals with earth, the interior make-up, and surficial features, its formative and destructive processes, its age, history and development through time.
 Many geologists do field work and others spend their time in laboratories, classrooms or offices.

-Here are some the careers you may want to consider pursuing with your geology major:
+Examples of some the careers you may want to consider pursuing with your geology major:

 • Exploration geologist